 We have seen that antiperspirants containing 10% to 20% aluminum chloride hexahydrate are the most effective.
 The most popular brand of these is Drysol, which is designed to be applied to the affected areas once at night for two to three nights and then one to two times per week.

 Some patients can experience skin irritation or stained clothing, but DrySol can be used effectively when worn overnight and washed off in the morning.

-BOTOX injections are the most popular treatment for excessive sweating of the palms and underarms.
+BOTOX Cosmetic is the most popular treatment for excessive sweating of the palms and underarms.
 BOTOX weakens the nerves that supply the sweat glands, preventing the release of acetycholine, and therefore greatly reducing or eliminating sweating in the treated area.

 Treatments for hyperhidrosis typically do not use enough BOTOX to significantly affect muscle motion, although the patient may experience some slight muscle weakness in the treated area.
 The benefits of treating hyperhidrosis with BOTOX lasts six to twelve months and several areas of the body can be injected on the same visit.

 Dr. Rivkin recommends this treatment for hyperhidrosis as he has found it to be the safest and most effective therapy.

 Acetylcholine is the neurotransmitter that triggers sweat glands to produce sweat.
 Anticholingergics counteract acetylcholine and therefore reduce sweating.
 Unfortunately, these medications can have unpleasant side effects including dry mouth and constipation.